mwahlroos/Nautiterm/README.rst

 ----------

-You can install the extension by copying the file ``open_terminal.py`` from the ``src/nautiterm`` folder into the Nautilus Python extensions folder.
+You can install the extension by copying the file ``open_terminal.py`` from the ``src/nautiterm`` folder into the Nautilus Python extensions folder, which is located at ``$HOME/.local/share/nautilus-python/``.
-Running the following commands in the root folder of the Nautiterm repository will copy the file in the correct location:
+Running the following commands in the root folder of the Nautiterm repository will copy the file into the correct location:

 ::